patrik999/stream-reasoning-challenge/README.md

 ## USAGE

-The main idea is that we are using a server to generate stream of data, then stream the data to the client through websocket.
-The server is also acting as a webserver, so you could control the server throuh our provided REST API.
+The main idea is to use a server to generate a stream of data and then stream the data to the client through a WebSocket.
+The server is also acting as a web server to control the server through our provided REST API.

 ### Requirements